 Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

-When most people hear the word “detox,” they think of cleanses, supplements, or dietary resets.
-While nutrition and elimination pathways matter, one of the most overlooked forms of detoxification happens through the body itself—through movement.
+When people hear the word “detox,” they often think of cleanses, supplements, or dietary resets.
+Nutrition and elimination are important, but one of the most overlooked ways to detox is through movement itself.

-Your body is designed to process, move, and release.
-Not just toxins in a biochemical sense, but also stress, tension, and emotional residue that accumulates through daily life.
-When movement is slow, intentional, and embodied, it becomes a powerful detoxifying force—one that works with your nervous system rather than against it.
+Your body is built to process, move, and let go—not just of toxins, but also of stress, tension, and emotional buildup from daily life.
+Slow, intentional movement can be a powerful way to detox, working with your nervous system instead of against it.

 Practices like yoga, breathwork, and somatic release offer a different approach to detoxification.
 Instead of forcing the body to purge, they create the conditions for release to happen naturally.
 This kind of detox is subtle, sustainable, and deeply regulating.